 Invitations and Announcements

-The Provost’s office has provided us Commencement Announcements.
-You will be able to get a few (less than 10) of those from Student Life for free when you pick up commencement tickets the week of April 21.
+The Provost’s office has usually provided us Commencement Announcements.
+I anticipate that you will be able to get a few (less than 10) of those from Student Life for free when you pick up commencement tickets in April.
 They announce the main Ceremony at Liacouras center, not the Tyler ceremony, but you can mail them to Uncle George to announce that you’ve finally finished.

 Yearbooks will be available on a first-come first-served basis at the Tyler front desk as soon as they are printed, probably in late April.
 They’ll just be at the front desk–take one if you want one.